ErinMorelli/em-slack-party-parroter/README.md

     pip install -r requirements.txt
     ```

+3. Make sure a headless browser is installed and accessible in your `PATH`.

+   * We recommend `chromedriver` (default) or `geckodriver`

-3. Run the help command to make sure everything is working and to view the script's options:
+4. Run the help command to make sure everything is working and to view the script's options:

     ```
     ./parroter.py --help